TimMikeladze/next-apollo-joy-starter/README.md

-# 🇳 🚀 😊
-# Next.js + Apollo GraphQL + Joy UI
+# 🇳 🚀 😊  Next.js - Apollo GraphQL - Joy UI

 Spend more time __building__ instead of _configuring_ your next project.

 ## 🚪 Intro

 This is a slightly opinionated starter kit for developing [Next.js](https://nextjs.org/) apps.
 It uses the [Joy UI](https://mui.com/joy-ui/getting-started/overview/) library from [MUI](https://mui.com/) along with the [Apollo](https://www.apollographql.com/) stack.
 All [GraphQL](https://graphql.org/) are operations are fully typed with [GraphQL Codegen](https://the-guild.dev/graphql/codegen) and [Zeus](https://github.com/graphql-editor/graphql-zeus).
-The starter kit also includes a fully functional [authentication system](https://next-auth.js.org/), [localization](https://www.i18next.com/), dark / light mode, and plenty of other goodies for a great developer experience right out of the box.
+The starter kit also includes a fully functional [authentication system](https://next-auth.js.org/), [localization](https://www.i18next.com/), [PWA](https://github.com/shadowwalker/next-pwa), dark / light mode, PWA support and plenty of other goodies for a great developer experience right out of the box.

 > 👋 Hello there!
 Follow me [@linesofcodedev](https://twitter.com/linesofcodedev) or visit [linesofcode.dev](https://linesofcode.dev) for more cool projects like this one.